 Diamonds can become dull over time due to a build up of lotions and dirt.
 A gentle rinse in warm water with a soft toothbrush can help maintain sparkle in between professional cleaning.
-An interdental brush can help to get inside raised settings but avoid forcing it if it feels tight.
+An interdental brush can help to get inside raised settings but always avoid force, particularly if there is resistance.

 Exposure to chlorine can cause damage to the settings, particularly with grain set pieces.
 We recommend taking off your diamond jewellery whilst swimming, preferably storing your jewellery in a soft PH balanced cloth.

-Earrings with a scroll or butterfly back to hold them in place should feel firm.
-They can become crushed or misshapen over time which could cause them to become loose.
-If in doubt, bring them into our shop in Soho where we have replacements available if necessary.
+Earrings with a "scroll" or "butterfly" back to hold them in place should feel firm.
+They can become crushed or misshapen over time which may cause them to become loose.
+If in doubt, send the earrings to us as we have replacements available if necessary.

 Do not store earrings loose in a purse or pouch as the posts can become bent and weakened from straightening.
 Most jewellery cases have appropriate earring pads with pierced holes for storage.

-Do not wear necklaces or bracelets in bed as you can easily snag them in your sleep causing damage to the jewellery and potentially entangling yourself!
+Do not wear necklaces or bracelets in bed as you can easily snag them in your sleep, causing damage to the jewellery and potentially entangling yourself - eek!

-Many clasps, for example bolt or lobster clasps, have a small spring inside which can be damaged by excessive exposure to water or simple wear over time.
+Many clasps, for example bolt ring or lobster clasps, have a small spring inside which can be damaged by excessive exposure to water and simple wear over time.

-If you notice that the the clasp feels loose please bring it in to us so we can assess if it needs to be replaced for a small fee.
+If you notice that the the clasp feels loose please send to us so we can assess if it needs to be replaced for a minor fee.